This article was originally published in May 2025 and has been updated.

 Get AI insights on this story:

-In 2024, NRMA Insurance received more than 12,100 claims* due to animal collisions.
-Animal related accidents spiked significantly during the cooler months, highlighting the increased risk during winter.
+In 2025, NRMA Insurance received more than 15,000 claims* due to animal collisions.
+Animal related accidents spiked significantly during the cooler months, highlighting the increased risk during autumn and winter.

-“Our claims data* shows there is a heightened risk of wildlife accidents on our roads during winter when animals are more active in the early morning and evening, which coincides with popular driving periods for many using our roads”, said NRMA Insurance Executive Manager David Wilkes.
+“Our claims data* shows there is a heightened risk of wildlife accidents on our roads during autumn and winter when animals are more active in the early morning and evening, which coincides with popular driving periods for many using our roads”, said NRMA Insurance Executive Manager Claims Nick Kirkovski.

 Wildlife collisions can be extremely dangerous for drivers and can cause significant accidents.